-For Λ above the collision energies at the CEPC, it is impossible to discover the new particles responsible for the generation of the BAU, but observing a combination of LNV and cFLV signatures at scales accessible to the CEPC could still rule out such "high scale leptogenesis" scenarios because particles with LNV interactions near the electroweak scale could wash out baryon asymmetries that were produced at high scales [354, 355].
+For Λ above the collision energies at CEPC, it is impossible to discover the new particles responsible for the generation of the BAU, but observing a combination of LNV and cLFV signatures at scales accessible to CEPC could still rule out such "high scale leptogenesis" scenarios because particles with LNV interactions near the electroweak scale could wash out baryon asymmetries that were produced at high scales [367, 368].

-If, in contrast, Λ is within reach of the CEPC, one can directly probe the mechanism of leptogenesis by studying the properties of the new particles [356].
-One of the best studied scenarios that accommodates leptogenesis is based on the low-scale type I seesaw model.
+If, in contrast, Λ is within reach of CEPC, one can directly probe the mechanism of leptogenesis by studying the properties of the new particles [369].
+One of the best studied scenarios that accommodates leptogenesis is based on the low-scale Type I Seesaw model.
 The Yukawa couplings Y{ai} that couple the right-handed neutrinos N_i to the Higgs and the left-handed neutrinos ν{La} in general are complex and are a potential source of CP violation.
 Hence, the N_i may be the common origin on neutrino masses and baryonic matter in the universe.

-In the mass range M_i around and below the collider-accessible TeV scale, leptogenesis can proceed in two different ways.
-For M_i above the electroweak scale, the BAU can be generated during the freeze-out and decay of the ν{Ri} [357] ("freezeout scenario").
-For masses below the electroweak scale the BAU can be generated in CP-violating oscillations [240, 358] and Higgs decays [359] during the N_i production ("freeze-in scenario").
-The latter effectively also describes leptogenesis in the Neutrino Minimal Standard Model (ν MSM) [239, 240], a complete model where a third heavy neutrino composes the Dark Matter [75, 76] and does not contribute significantly to neutrino mass generation and leptogenesis due to strong observational constraints [360].
-Due to its minimality, part of the relevant parameter space of this model is in principle fully testable at colliders [361, 362], and significant fractions of the parameter space can be probed with the CEPC [253].
-For M_i below the electroweak scale, this analysis could be done with an accuracy on the percent level at the Z pole with 10/ab [253].
+If the mass range M_i is around or below the collider-accessible TeV scale, leptogenesis can proceed in two different ways.
+For M_i above the electroweak scale, the BAU can be generated during the freeze-out and decay of the N_i [370] ("freeze-out scenario").
+For masses below the electroweak scale the BAU can be generated in CP-violating oscillations [249, 371] and Higgs decays [372] during the N_i production ("freeze-in scenario").
+The latter effectively also describes leptogenesis in the Neutrino Minimal Standard Model (ν MSM) [248, 249], a complete model where a third heavy neutrino composes the Dark Matter [79, 80] and does not contribute significantly to neutrino mass generation and leptogenesis due to strong observational constraints [373].
+Due to its minimality, part of the relevant parameter space of this model is in principle fully testable at colliders [374, 375], and significant fractions of the parameter space can be probed with CEPC [262].
+For M_i below the electroweak scale, this analysis could be done with an accuracy on the percent level at the Z pole with 10 ab-1 [262].